MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-CalendarProcessing.md

 Set-CalendarProcessing -Identity "Room 221" -AutomateProcessing AutoAccept -BookInPolicy $group -AllBookInPolicy $false
 ```

-This example rejects meeting requests from any user who isn't a member of "Room 221 Booking Allowed" distribution group.
+This example rejects meeting requests from any user who isn't a member of the "Room 221 Booking Allowed" distribution group.

 ### -------------------------- Example 8 --------------------------
 ```